 Pieces of bamboo plus talent bring amazing results!

-STUNNING SCENERY AND SPACIOUS COMFORT AS WE JOURNEY ON TO YOGYAKARTA
+STUNNING SCENERY AND SPACIOUS COMFORT AS WE JOURNEY TO THE 'CULTURAL CAPITAL'

-An early start – we depart our Hotel at around 7.30am to join the 8.30 train to Yogyakarta, travelling Klas Exekutif aboard the Argo Wilis express.
+An early start – we depart the Savoy Hormann Hotel at around 7.30am to join the 8.30 train to Yogyakarta.
+We travel Klas Exekutif aboard the Argo Wilis express.

 In our age of budget airlines and constant hurry few international visitors are aware of Indonesia’s wonderful scenic train journeys.
-This is one of them.
+You are about to discover one of them.

-We travel for seven hours in a modern air-conditioned railcar with comfortable seats, plenty of leg room, and large panoramic windows to enjoy the breathtaking scenery.
+We journey for seven relaxing hours in a modern air-conditioned railcar with comfortable seats, plenty of leg room, and large panoramic windows to enjoy the breathtaking scenery.

 It you are a train buff you will treasure this journey.
 And if you aren’t, then by the time we arrive in Jogjakarta you may well become one..